JanWielemaker/pip-janus/janus-xsb.md

 show that `janus-py` calling and `janus` data transfer creates virtually no memory leaks for Python.
 TES: need to recheck this.

-## Current Issues and Limitations {#sec:jns-py-limits}
+## Current Issues and Limitations

 - `janus-py` has not currently work on Windows.

--   XSB's heap garbage collection is currently disabled when XSB is called from Python, although expansion is allowed for all stacks.
+- XSB’s heap garbage collection is currently disabled when XSB is called from Python, although expansion is allowed for all stacks.

 - In the current version of `janus-py` the Python session that calls `janus-py` must not be itself embedded in another process.

 [^1]: The `xsbpy` and `px` packages were partly funded by BBN
     Technologies.
 An earlier version of `janus` is also supported by